Royal Canadian Numismatic Association

 The Royal Canadian Numismatic Association was founded in 1950.
 It is a nonprofit association for coin collectors and other people interested in Canadian numismatics.
 It has members throughout Canada and in other countries.
-At times, it also works with the Canadian Association for Numismatic Education (CAFNE), an arms length organization, which is defined by the CRA as a Canadian educational and charitable organization.
+At times, it also works with the Canadian Association for Numismatic Education (CAFNE), an arm's length organization, which is defined by the CRA as a Canadian educational and charitable organization.
 CAFNE provides funding for some of the RCNA's educational seminars and publications.

 Within the Royal Canadian Numismatic Association, founding member Jerome Remick suggested or initiated a number of significant changes.
 He recommended establishing a fellowship, encouraged the then CNA, now RCNA, to adopt a bilingual logo, and suggested creating the Young Numismatists Kit.
 In 1994, he established a literary award for best article in a club newsletter.

 At the RCNA Annual Convention in Ottawa, ON from July 17–20, the membership ratified a name change to The Royal Canadian Numismatic Association, and the royal grant of title awarded by Queen Elizabeth II in October 2007.